A retired U.S. Marine who turned his military career into critically acclaimed literature will share his experiences at MTSU Thursday, April 14.

 This event is free and open to the public.
 MTSU’s College of Liberal Arts, Distinguished Lecture Fund, Peck Lecture Fund, and the Department of Communication Studies and Organizational Communication are providing funding for the event.

-For more information, contact Matthew Brown, a lecturer in the Department of English and co-founder of Writers’ Corps, at 615-898-2503 or email@example.com.
+For more information, contact Matthew Brown, a lecturer in the Department of English and co-founder of Writer Corps, at 615-898-2503 or firstname.lastname@example.org.

 — Gina K. Logue (email@example.com)